hololinked-dev/docs/docs/beginners-guide/articles/object-proxy.md

 - `invokation_timeout` - the amount of time the server has to wait for an operation to be scheduled
 - `execution_timeout` - the amount of time the server has to complete the operation once scheduled

-When the `invokation_timeout` expires, the operation is guaranteed to be never scheduled.
+When the `invokation_timeout` expires, the operation is guaranteed to be never executed.
 When the `execution_timeout` expires, the operation is scheduled but returns without the expected response.
-In both cases, a `TimeoutError` is raised on the client side specifying the timeout type.
-If an operation is scheduled but not completed within the `execution_timeout`, the server may still complete the operation and there can be unknown side effects or client does not know about it.
+In both cases, a `TimeoutError` is raised on the client specifying the timeout type.
+If an operation is scheduled but not completed within the `execution_timeout`, the server may still complete the operation but client does not know about it.

 ```py title="timeout specification" linenums="1"
 --8<-- "docs/beginners-guide/code/object_proxy/customizations.py:29:36"
 ```

-!!!
-Note

-    Currently only a global specification is supported.
+> Currently only a global customization of these values are supported.
 In future, one may be able to specify timeouts per operation.

 <!-- #### change handshake timeout